Towards functor exponentiation: Introduction

-Recently developed theory of stability in representations of the symmetric group (see \cite{CEF}, for instance) can be related to a diagrammatical category similar to the one for $\wt{NH}$.
+The recently developed theory of stability in representations of the symmetric group (see \cite{CEF}, for instance) can be related to a diagrammatical category similar to the one for $\wt{NH}$.
 The nilHecke algebra $NH_n$ should be replaced by the group algebra $\mathbb{C}[S_n]$ of the symmetric group.
 Adding a short strand with suitable sliding and commutativity relations will enlarge the direct sum $\oplus_{n\ge 0}\mathbb{C}[S_n]$ to a non-unital idempotented algebra $\wt{S}$.
 Alternatively, this idempotented algebra can be viewed as describing a monoidal category with a single generating object.
 One of the first key results in the stable representation theory of $S_n$ can be restated as the theorem that the category of finitely-generated right $\wt{S}$ modules is Noetherian.

-The first author used endofunctors in the category of finite dimensional $\oplus_{n\ge 0}\mathbb{C}[S_n]$ modules to categorify the Heisenberg algebra \cite{Kh}.
+The first author used endofunctors in the category of finite-dimensional $\oplus_{n\ge 0}\mathbb{C}[S_n]$ modules to categorify the Heisenberg algebra \cite{Kh}.
 The second author studied the category of finite dimensional left $\wt{S}$ modules to build a categorical boson-fermion correspondence \cite{T}.
-The construction of adding short strands in diagrammatic categories was also used in categorification of the polynomial ring in \cite{KS}, and the ring of integers localized at two in \cite{KT}.
+Short strands were also used in diagrammatic categorifications of the polynomial ring in \cite{KS}, and the ring of integers localized at two in \cite{KT}.

-One possible application of categorification of exponentiation would be to categorification of integral forms of Lie groups and the exponential map between a Lie algebra and its Lie group.
-Another use might be for categorification of Vassiliev invariants, where parameter $h$ appears as the logarithm of $q$.
+One possible application of categorified exponentiation would be the categorification of integral forms of Lie groups and the exponential map between a Lie algebra and its Lie group.
+It might also be useful for categorification of Vassiliev invariants, where parameter $h$ appears as the logarithm of $q$.
 After categorification $q$ becomes the grading shift, and some sophisticated structure refining the shift functor would be needed to define its logarithm.

-\n{\bf Acknowledgments.} M.K. was partially supported by the NSF grant DMS-1406065 while working on the paper.
+\n{\bf Acknowledgments.} M.K. was partially supported by the NSF grants DMS-1406065, DMS-1664255 while working on the paper.
 Y.T. was partially supported by the NSFC 11601256.